Persistence-Robust Break Detection in Predictive CoVaR Regressions: Stability of the VIX as a Systemic Risk Predictor

-Up until the great financial crisis of 2007–9, financial regulation focused almost exclusively on microprudential objectives; that is, it focused on limiting the risks of each financial institution in isolation.
-However, such individual regulations were insufficient to prevent the great financial crisis.
-Thus, in the aftermath of the crisis, attention has shifted towards macroprudential objectives, where---next to ensuring the financial viability of each bank in isolation---the goal is to improve the stability of the financial system as a whole.
-A key tool to achieving this are systemic risk measures, which gauge the interconnectedness of financial institutions \citep{AB16,Aea17}.
+Up until the global financial crisis (GFC) of 2007--9, banking regulation focused almost exclusively on microprudential objectives; that is, it focused on limiting the risks of each financial institution in isolation.
+However, such individual regulations were insufficient to prevent the crisis.
+Thus, in the aftermath, attention has shifted towards macroprudential objectives, where---next to ensuring the financial viability of each bank in isolation---the goal is to improve the stability of the financial system as a whole.
+Achieving this requires a gauge of the interconnectedness of financial institutions, which is provided by systemic risk measures \citep{AB16,Aea17}.

 As a consequence, researchers have aimed for a better understanding of systemic risk.
-For instance, \citet{BRS20} examine the relationship between systemic risk (as measured by the CoVaR) and asset price bubbles. \citet{GKP16} and \citet{BE17} find increases in systemic risk in the financial system to be connected to declines of real economic activity. \citet{AB16} and \citet{Hea16} investigate the predictive content of volatility for future levels of systemic risk.
+For instance, \citet{AB16} and \citet{Hea16} investigate the predictive content of volatility for future levels of systemic risk.
+However, whether such predictive relationships remain stable over time has not been investigated before due to a lack of appropriate statistical methodology, which this paper provides.

+Particular interest attaches to the VIX as a predictor for future systemic riskiness, because of what \citet{BS14} term the ``volatility paradox''.
+This phenomenon describes systemic risk as building up in times of low volatility in equities, only to materialize during crises.
+This occurs endogenously because financial institutions take excessive risk when volatility is low.
+Due to this tight relationship, the VIX as a forward-looking volatility measure can be seen as a natural predictor of systemic risk.

-However, whether such predictive relationships remain constant over time has not been investigated before due to a lack of appropriate statistical methodology which this paper provides.
-We do so here specifically for the VIX as a predictor.
-The VIX, whose value at time $t$ we denote by $\VIX_t$, measures the risk-neutral expectation of the variance in stock market returns on the S\&P~500.
+The VIX, whose value at time $t$ we denote by $\VIX_t$, measures the market participants' risk-neutral expectation of the variance in stock market returns on the S\&P~500.
 It is computed by the Chicago Board Options Exchange (CBOE) based on option prices.
-Figure~\ref{fig:VIX} plots the VIX over our sample period from 2014--2023.
-The most marked spike in expected volatility occurs during the COVID crisis in early 2020.
-One can see clearly that the VIX took a long time to return to its pre-COVID level, suggesting a reasonably high persistence.
+Figure~\ref{fig:VIX} plots the VIX over our 10 year sample period from 2005--2014, which is chosen to include the GFC and the European sovereign debt crisis.
+The most marked spike in expected volatility occurs after the collapse of Lehman Brothers in late 2008 during the GFC.
+One can see clearly that the VIX took a long time to return to its pre-crisis level, suggesting a reasonably high persistence.
+Further spikes of the VIX, such as during the European sovereign debt crisis of the early 2010s, are also noticeable.